BYLAWS OF THE FELLOWS COUNCIL OF THE AMERICAN INSTITUTE OF CHEMICAL ENGINEERS

 Coordination of collective activities of the Fellows within the Institute.

-Initiating, completing, and reporting collective actions of the Fellows at the request of the CEOC and the Board of Directors (BOD).
+Initiating, completing, and reporting collective actions of the Fellows through the Fellows Council annual report to the CEOC.

 Section 2.
 Membership

-The members of the Fellows Council must be AIChE Fellows.
-The number of Fellows Council members may range from 9 to 16 including the Officers.
+The voting members of the Fellows Council must be AIChE Fellows.
+The number of voting members of the Fellows Council may range from 9 to 16 including the Executive Committee.

-Fellows Council membership shall represent the diverse spectrum of the Fellows, with a balance among academic, government, industrial, and retired Fellows.
+The voting members of the Fellows Council shall represent the diverse spectrum of the Fellows, with a balance among academic, government, industrial, self-employed, and retired Fellows.

-The Chair will provide leadership in planning for, and will normally preside at, Fellow events.
+The Chair will provide leadership in planning for, and presiding over, Fellow events.
 The Chair will coordinate the activities overseen by Council members.
 The Chair will represent the Fellows Council at meetings with the CEOC and other AIChE entities.
+The Vice Chair shall perform the duties of the Chair in the latter’s absence or inability to serve.
+The Past Chair will perform this duty if the Vice Chair is also not available.

-The Secretary will serve as the secretary of the Fellows Council, providing reports or summaries of the meetings of the Fellows Council and overseeing the Newsletter and other communications to the members.
+The Secretary will serve as the secretary of the Fellows Council, providing reports or summaries of the meetings of the Fellows Council and overseeing the Newsletter and other communications to the members, aside from the website and communications folder.

-The Past Chair is responsible for proposing candidates for membership and for Vice Chair.
+The Past Chair is responsible for proposing candidates for membership to the Fellows Council and for the position of Vice Chair.

-Midterm vacancies of Council members shall be filled through appointment by the Fellows Council and approved by the CEOC.
+Midterm vacancies of Council members may be filled through appointment by the Fellows Council Executive Committee and shall be approved by the CEOC.
 A member appointed to fill a midterm vacancy shall serve for the unexpired portion of the original term and may be nominated for a second full term.
-Vacancies of CEOC and staff representatives will be filled by the respective authorities.

 Members of the Fellows Council may be removed by a majority vote of the CEOC for cause, including, but not limited to, non-participation.
 Removal shall be initiated to CEOC by the Fellows Council.